The team and my role

 Addressing the Problem: How do we make it easy to design beautiful outfits?

 The ‘Add Text’ screen was also among one of several key interfaces I designed; in the process, I grappled with how users could change fonts, and whether or not to show the font names.
-In the first iteration, font names were included as radio buttons to change the typeface.
-But keeping in mind the spirit of simplicity, and given that the target users are adolescents, I decided to forgo the font names and reduced the process into that of simply tapping arrow buttons to toggle between the different fonts.
+In the first iteration, font names were included as radio buttons to change the typeface, limiting font and color to preselected options.

 Addressing the Problem: How do we make it easy to print?